A-m-e-y/ECE_510_Documentation/index.md

 layout: base
 ---

-# jekyll-timeline
+# ECE 510 Documentation
-## A timeline for your GitHub Pages that doesn't need plugins or JavaScript
+## A timeline journal for Project and Weekly Challenges

 Source, and readme on [GitHub](https://github.com/A-m-e-y/ECE_510_Documentation).